 COVID-19 vaccination is strongly recommended for students attending WIL placements in the healthcare industry.
 This vaccination may be mandatory for some placement providers.

 Work-Integrated Learning (WIL) placements apply to this course and as such are subject to compulsory pre-placement conditions referred to as mandatory checks and are outlined in the health, security and other compulsory requirements sections.
 Mandatory checks are determined by industry, organisations, legislation, regulations, policies, and procedures.
 To be eligible for a WIL placement, students must first achieve compliance with mandatory checks by each closing date prior to a WIL placement and maintain current evidence for the duration of the course.

-Mandatory health requirements include immunisation and vaccination evidence (and serology where required) to the following diseases: COVID-19 (up-to-date status), Hepatitis B, Measles, Mumps and Rubella, Varicella, Pertussis, Influenza, Blood Borne Virus and Tuberculosis screening.
+Mandatory health requirements include immunisation and vaccination evidence (and serology where required) to the following diseases: COVID-19, Hepatitis B, Measles, Mumps and Rubella, Varicella, Pertussis, Influenza, Blood Borne Virus and Tuberculosis screening.
 Respirator mask fit testing is also an annual requirement for this course.

 Mandatory security requirements include an Australian Federal Police clearance and working with children check.